Getting Started with Git

 A head pointer is a pointer pointing to the current branch.
 A repository has only one active head pointer at a time.

-The HEAD can point to any commit in the repository, and a repository can have multiple heads (HEAD).
+The head can point to any commit in the repository, and each repository can have multiple heads (HEAD).

 Git Commands